Thoughts on the Evolving Alma Stripe Series

 On the stripe itself.
 The stripe started out (to my mind) as a thread or a fat quarter.
 The more I use it, the more I see that it functions just as well as a brick and as a flower.
 It is truly versatile.
 Alma Thomas just might have been a genius.

 On generational strides.
 I went to schools with the people who lived in the big house.
 As such, I am a close to equal to the people who live in the big house as Black women in my family have ever been.
 My mom drew the floorplan for the big house.
 My grandmother decorated the big house.
 My great grandmother was the maid in the big house.
 My great great grandmother did laundry for the people who lived in the big house.
 My great great great grandmother was the daughter of the man whose father owned the big house.
 My great great great great grandmother was owned by the mistress of the big house.
 Bricks on bricks on bricks.
 Threads, tightly woven.
+The great irony, of course, is that the rich Black neighborhood in which my grandmas and Thomas resided has turned and turned, until there are almost no Black families remaining.

 On mending walls.
 When I was in 9th grade, I was a poet.
 One of my favorite poems was Mending Wall.
 I've considered this poem many times, especially in our recent wall-obsessed world.
+Frost tells us

 "Before I built a wall I'd ask to know/What I was walling in or walling out/And to whom I was like to give offence."